 1. What hours are the Student Health Center open?

-The Student Health Center (SHC) is open five days a week, from 8:00am to 9:00pm and closed on Weekends and Holidays.
-The hours of operation are also modified during the summer sessions.
-All changes in clinic hours will be posted or announced.
+The Student Health Center (SHC) is open five days a week, from 8:00 a.m. to 7:00 p.m. and closed on weekends and holidays.

 2. Who is eligible for services?
 Students are eligible for health care services in the Student Health Center if they have paid the student health fee for the current semester.

 3. How much does it cost?
 Depending upon complexity, doctor fees can range up to $250.
 Laboratory studies and xrays would incur additional cost.

 4. If there is a charge, how can I pay?
 Please refer to the Methods of Payment page.

 5. What does my health fee pay for?
 General operational expenses of the Student Health Center.

 6. Are doctors on campus?
 Physicians are available on campus, Monday through Friday from 8:00 a.m. – 7:00 p.m.

 7. Where is the Student Health Center?
 The Student Health Center is located at 112 North Benbow Rd., Greensboro, NC.

 8. Do I need an appointment to see a nurse or physician?
 Appointments are encouraged, but not required to see a physician.
 You can minimize your waiting time by visiting the Online Student Portal or by calling SHC to schedule an appointment (336-334-7880).
 Appointments can also be made in person.
 Appointments are scheduled Monday through Friday from 9:00 a.m. – 7:00 p.m.
 Urgent medical situations will be accessed immediately.